jueves, 19 de diciembre de 2019

 According to the law of three, every phenomenon and event in creation is the work of three independent forces: active, passive, reconciling.
 A dual perception is only aware of one or two forces: the initiating force and the resisting force.
 Awareness of the presence and action of a third force requires developing a non dual perception.
 It is from a dual perspective when Sta.
 Teresa of Avila says: "We pray to God as if He was absent."

-Duality is the world of thinking.
-Thought is responsible for the illusion that 'I' (an imaginary character) 'can do'.
-The illusion that 'I can do' was shaken when St. Paul discovered: " I do not understand what I do, for what I want to do I do not do, but what I hate I do."
-St Paul was struggling with the thoughts of sin.
-I suggest that St Paul´s real struggle was with a dual perception.
+Duality is the world of thinking governed by the the illusion that 'I can do'.
+St. Paul said : " I do not understand what I do, for what I want to do I do not do, but what I hate I do."

-"That which makes the eye see, but needs no I to see, that alone is Spirit" Upanishades
+presence which makes the action possible: "That which makes the eye see, but needs no I to see, that alone is Spirit"

 * "The observer that can be observed in not the observer."
 Dvid Finkelstain.